msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/5_Monitor, Troubleshoot, and Optimize Azure Solutions/5_1_Integrate_Caching_and_Content_Delivery/readme.md

               - are directly fetched from origin server.
               - and is passed to the requesting client.
              - cache every unique URL
                - treats every request with a different URL as unique and updates cache again.
                - has low hit ratio if url query params changes with every request
       - Demo
         - Portal -> cdn -> caching rules -> caching behaviour(global), Custom, query
-      - for Azure CDN from Microsoft
+      - for Azure CDN from Microso~~~ft
         - use Standard rules engine
       - for Azure CDN premium
         - use premium rules engine